vaseesav/OSZ-IMT-Internet-Reconnector/README.md

 # Contribution

-This project is maintained by me - Vaseesav - on GitHub.
+This project is maintained by me - VaseesaV - on GitHub.
 If you encounter any issues, feel free to create an issue on the project's GitHub page.
 Contributions are also welcome.